 Undertakings who use of the simplification will also be required to make an assessment of the risk and document this in the ORSA.
 The CAT WS members believe that this qualitative assessment of the risk would provide the opportunity to request justification and explanation for the use of the simplification.

-Appendix – recalibration information
+Appendix – Examples of historical conflagration events

 Conflagration events such as the Enschede and the AZF explosions can serve as a proxy for accumulation events (conflagration) the Fire risk submodule aims at capturing.

-Both events articulate that the choice of a 100% damage ratio on sums insured within a 200m radius does not constitute a conservative calibration for the fire risk submodule.

 Explosion of a fireworks warehouse

 Enschede, the Netherlands (2000)